pytorch/captum/README.md

 ## Talks and Papers
-The slides of our presentation from NeurIPS 2019 can be found [here](docs/presentations/Captum_NeurIPS_2019_final.key)
+The slides of our presentation from NeurIPS 2019 can be found [here](docs/presentations/Captum_NeurIPS_2019_final.key) The slides of our presentation from KDD 2020 tutorial can be found [here](https://pytorch-tutorial-assets.s3.amazonaws.com/Captum_KDD_2020.pdf)

 ## References of Algorithms